SirWumpus/post4/README.md

 - - -
 ### _branchz
 ( `bool` -- )
-Branch relative if zero.
+Branch relative if zero (0).
 The integer that immediately follows is the relative distance in address units from the integer's address.
 Used in the definition of flow control words, like `IF`, `WHILE`, `UNTIL`.

 - - -
 ### _call